mattphilipenko/Get-Office-Activation-Toolkit/README.md

----

-# 📘 Admin Guide: `vNextDiag2.ps1` — Get Office Activation Tool
+# 📘 Admin Guide:Get Office Activation Tool

 ## Overview
 It is designed to: